jacoscaz/typed-ocpp/README.md

 ```

 Both namespaces export identical APIs while typings and schemas differ
 according to the differences in the respective OCPP versions.
+All of the
+examples below apply to both namespaces.

 ### `parse()`